hashicorp/terraform-provider-google/website/docs/r/compute_router_nat.html.markdown

   (Optional)
   Minimum number of ports allocated to a VM from this NAT.

+* `max_ports_per_vm` -
+  (Optional)
+  Maximum number of ports allocated to a VM from this NAT.
+  This field can only be set when enableDynamicPortAllocation is enabled.

 * `enable_dynamic_port_allocation` -
   (Optional)
   Enable Dynamic Port Allocation.
-  If minPorts is set, minPortsPerVm must be set to a power of two greater than or equal to 32.
+  If minPortsPerVm is set, minPortsPerVm must be set to a power of two greater than or equal to 32.
   If minPortsPerVm is not set, a minimum of 32 ports will be allocated to a VM from this NAT config.
+  If maxPortsPerVm is set, maxPortsPerVm must be set to a power of two greater than minPortsPerVm.
+  If maxPortsPerVm is not set, a maximum of 65536 ports will be allocated to a VM from this NAT config.
   Mutually exclusive with enableEndpointIndependentMapping.

 * `udp_idle_timeout_sec` -